maruthi-0101/CreditCardFraudDetection/README.md

 - Add your actual email
 - If you're hosting it live, I can help embed the live demo URL too

-Let me know when you're ready for the next one (like Automobile Part Recognition or Hair Try-On)!
+Let me know when you're ready for the next one (like Automobile Part Recognition or Hair Try-On)!# credit-card-faurd-detection